 Best Time to Visit Lang Son

-- Winter: best time to see the beautiful snow on Mount.
+- Winter: the best time to see the beautiful snow on Mount.
 Mau Son

 - July – November: ideal for witnessing the graceful allure of ripe rice fields in Bac Son